ibexa/documentation-developer/docs/guide/permissions.md

 A User by default does not have access to anything.
 To get access they need to inherit Roles, typically assigned to the User Group they belong to.

 Each Role can contain one or more **Policies**.
 A Policy is a rule that gives access to a single **function** in a **module**.
-For example, a `section/assign` Policy allows the user to assign content to Sections.
+For example, a `section/assign` Policy allows the User to assign content to Sections.

 When you add a Policy to a Role, you can also restrict it using one or more **Limitations**.
 A Policy with a Limitation will only apply when the condition in the Limitation is fulfilled.
-For example, a `content/publish` Policy with a ContentType Limitation on the "Blog Post" Content Type will allow the user to publish only Blog Posts, and not other Content.
+For example, a `content/publish` Policy with a `ContentType` Limitation on the "Blog Post" Content Type will allow the User to publish only Blog Posts, and not other Content.

 Note that Policies on one Role are connected with the *and* relation, not *or*, so when Policy has more than one Limitation, all of them have to apply.
 See [example below](#restrict-editing-to-part-of-the-tree).

-Remember that a Limitation specifies what a user *can* do, not what they *can't do*.
+Remember that a Limitation specifies what a User *can* do, not what they *can't do*.
-A Section Limitation, for example, *gives* the user access to the selected Section, not *prohibits* it.
+A `Section` Limitation, for example, *gives* the User access to the selected Section, not *prohibits* it.

 See [Available Limitations](#available-limitations) for further information.